jtnystrom/Discount/README.md

 Number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
 See the file BucketStats.scala for details.

-The above example uses the universal frequency ordering (see the paper linked above).
+The above example uses the universal frequency ordering.
 The commands below can be used to enable other orderings.
+Please see our paper (linked above) for definitions of these orderings.

 Universal set ordering (lexicographic)